Adhartasdev/TimeCrest/README.md

  * The HTML was tested by using the https://validator.w3.org/
  * The CSS was tested using the Jigsaw validator https://jigsaw.w3.org/
+ * Both returned no errors, except for bootstrap related CSS classes not featured on the website but obtained via CDN links.

 ### Display testing